Stevinson/stevinson.github.io/_posts/2024-05-22-Is-AI-an-Existential-Risk?.md

 date: 2024-05-22
 ---

+**The following is a transcript of my rebuttal during a recent debate.**

 Labelling AI as an existential risk to humanity frames it as an adversarial game between humans and machines.
 One in which AI is deceptively aligned with humans, with consequences that are global, permanent, and species-damning.
 I will make the case that evidence to support this is negligible, that the argument is a harmful distraction, that the fears are better understood from a sociological perspective, and that we could do a lot worse than to be a bit more optimistic in our own abilities to mitigate the risks.

 Pascal’s wager states that the potential consequences of not believing in God are so bad — eternal damnation — that it’s just more rational to believe in God regardless of whether God really exists [1].
 However, this argument does not sufficiently consider the probability of the event in addition to the severity of the outcome.
 Similarly, believing AI to be an existential risk to humanity suffers the same flaw.
 Yes, going to hell in a rogue-AI-induced extinction would be terrible.
 So would dying at the hands of a super intelligent alien race.
 However, they are very unlikely events that are not backed up with sufficient evidence.
 Furthermore, it may be worse to focus our efforts on preparing for them if it leads us to make choices we otherwise wouldn’t have.